A half-day antique and thrift loop within 30 minutes of Osceola

 Roads can glaze over fast on open stretches north of town.
 Check conditions, keep a scraper and warm gloves in the car, and call ahead if temps drop sharply.
 Timber View may close during extreme cold.

-Bonus links from our blog
+Links from our blog

 More from the Hotels in Osceola Iowa Blog